visgl/loaders.gl/docs/api-reference/core/fetch-file.md

 A version of [`fetch`](https://developer.mozilla.org/en-US/docs/Web/API/Response) that:

-- can be used in both the browser and Node.js.
 - Supports `setPathPrefix`: If path prefix has been set, it will be appended if `url` is relative (e.g. does not start with a `/`).

 Returns: